-The following three directors are the members of the Compensation Committee: Dr. Moos, Mr. Lyons and Mr. Katkin.
+The following directors are currently members of the Compensation Committee: Dr. Moos, Ms. Ali-Jackson, Mr. Katkin and Ms. Wasman.
 Dr. Moos serves as Chair.
-All members of Rigel's Compensation Committee are independent (as "independence" is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Compensation Committee met four times during fiscal year 2020.
-The Compensation Committee has adopted a written charter that is available to stockholders on our website at: https://ir.rigel.com/corporate-governance.
+All members of Rigel's Compensation Committee are independent (as "independence" is currently defined in Rule 5605(a) (2) of the Nasdaq listing standards).
+The Compensation Committee met four times during fiscal year 2021.
+The Compensation Committee has adopted a written charter that is available to stockholders on our website at: https://rigel.com/investors/corporate-governance/governance-documents.

 Typically, the Compensation Committee meets at least quarterly and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with a representative from management.
-In 2020, our Vice President, Human Resources served as a representative of management.
+In 2021, our Vice President, Human Resources served as a representative of management.
 In addition, from time to time, various members of management and other employees, as well as outside advisors or consultants, may be invited by the Compensation Committee to make presentations, provide financial or other background information or advice, or otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations regarding his compensation or individual performance objectives.
 However, the Chief Executive Officer is consulted regarding any promotion or compensation decision affecting other members of management.
-The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of Rigel, as well as authority to obtain, at the expense of the Company, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
+The charter of the Compensation Committee grants the Compensation Committee full access to all books, records. facilities and personnel of Rigel, as well as authority to obtain, at the expense of the Company, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
 In particular, the Compensation Committee has the authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultants' reasonable fees and other retention terms.

 During the last fiscal year, the Compensation Committee engaged Radford (an AON Hewitt Company) to review and make recommendations regarding Rigel's peer group, executive compensation and director compensation.
-As compensation for these services during the last fiscal year, Radford billed the Company \$69,055.
+As compensation for these services during the last fiscal year, Radford billed the Company \$89,208.
 For more information regarding the market analysis used by the Compensation Committee to set executive compensation, please see "Competitive Market Review and Benchmarking" below.